Start your FREE Enquiry

 - Financial losses, including how much money you have lost or will lose as a result of the misdiagnosis (e.g. loss of earnings, travel expenses).

-Is there a time limit for making a misdiagnosed cancer claim?
+Is there a time limit for cancer misdiagnosis claims?

 You have up to three years from the date you became aware of the cancer misdiagnosis, to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the misdiagnosis are fresh to mind.